-CO1: Analyse the Indian financial system and role of commercial banks [K2]

-- CO2: Develop better understanding on different types of deposits, their benefits as well as on advances [K6] - CO3: Analyze the regulations in banking system.
+- CO1: Analyse the Indian financial system and role of commercial banks [K2] - CO2: Develop better understanding on different types of deposits, their benefits as well as on advances [K6] - CO3: Analyze the regulations in banking system.
 [K4] - CO4: Make up on new banking innovations.
 [K6] - CO5: Develop skills to facilitate the basic concepts of Risk and Insurance.
-[K6]

-CO6: Make up on the principles of Insurance and classifications of Insurance.
-[K6]
+[K6] - CO6: Outline the principles of Insurance and classifications of Insurance.
+[K2]